Kushaltho/osTicket-Ticket-Lifecycle-Examples/README.md

-Since an entire deparament's work is impeded the assingments should be high.
+Since an entire department's work is impeded, the assignments should be high.
 And we will assign another agent for this ticket.

 We will also assign one of the tickets to another agent as an agent.